placrosse/kodo/docs/source/cross_compile.rst

     make package/symlinks

-Here you should select a Target System and a Target Profile that are compatible with your OpenWRT device.
+Here you should select a Target System and a Target Profile that are compatible with your OpenWrt device.

 Save this preliminary menuconfig, and then open the full menuconfig::